-You specify a configuration keyword in the following situations:
+You specify a configuration keyword when you do one of the following:

-- Loading or creating datasets using ArcGIS Desktop or geoprocessing tools.
+- Load or create datasets using ArcGIS Desktop or geoprocessing tools.

-- Building geodatabase features such as geometric networks, terrains, or topologies
+- Build geodatabase features such as terrains or topologies.

 ArcGIS uses the specified configuration keyword to look up the parameter name–value pairs associated with it.
 The values contain the configuration strings, which are incorporated in the CREATE TABLE or CREATE INDEX statement ArcGIS submits to the database.